AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

 >
 >* Workfront allows one unique email per request queue across all clusters.
 If you choose to disable your request queue, you'll retain the email address you created as long as it is still in the Intake Email Address box.
 If you choose to discontinue use of the intake email, you must delete it from the Intake Email Field so it can be available for future use.
 >
->* If the request queue has multiple queue topics or topic groups, Workfront will randomly select the queue topic that the emailed requests will go to, making eamiled requests hard to manage.
+>* If the request queue has multiple queue topics or topic groups, Workfront will randomly select the queue topic that the emailed requests will go to, making emailed requests hard to manage.
 >We recommend that the project that you set up to receive requests through emails should not have more than one queue topic.
 If the submitted requests are intended for different resources or projects you should route or move them manually, after they have been submitted.

 1. Go to the project that you want to enable to receive issues via email.